MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

     -   Enhanced Write Filters (EWF)

-    -   RAM File Based Write Filters (FBWF)
+    -   RAM File-Based Write Filters (FBWF)

     -   Unified Write Filters (UWF)

 -   The Application Catalog is not supported for any Windows Embedded device.

 -   Before you can monitor detected malware on Windows Embedded devices based on Windows XP, you must install the Microsoft Windows WMI scripting package on the embedded device.
 Use Windows Embedded Target Designer to install this package.
-The files **WBEMDISP.DLL** and **WBEMDISP.TLB** must exist and be registered in the folder **%windir%\System32\WBEM** on the embedded device to ensure that detected malware is reported.
+The *WBEMDISP.DLL* and *WBEMDISP.TLB* files must exist and be registered in the %windir%\System32\WBEM folder on the embedded device to ensure that detected malware is reported.

 **Supported operating systems:**
--   **Windows 10 Enterprise 2016 LTSB** (x86, x64)
+-   Windows 10 Enterprise 2016 LTSB (x86, x64)
--   **Windows 10 Enterprise 2015 LTSB** (x86, x64)
+-   Windows 10 Enterprise 2015 LTSB (x86, x64)
--   **Windows Embedded 8.1 Industry** (x86, x64)
+-   Windows Embedded 8.1 Industry (x86, x64)
--   **Windows Thin PC** (x86, x64)
+-   Windows Thin PC (x86, x64)
--   **Windows Embedded POSReady 7** (x86, x64)
+-   Windows Embedded POSReady 7 (x86, x64)
--   **Windows Embedded Standard 7 with SP1** (x86, x64)
+-   Windows Embedded Standard 7 with SP1 (x86, x64)
--   **Windows Embedded POSReady 2009** (x86)
+-   Windows Embedded POSReady 2009 (x86)
--   **Windows Embedded Standard 2009** (x86)
+-   Windows Embedded Standard 2009 (x86)

 ### Windows CE
  You can manage Windows CE devices with the Configuration Manager mobile device legacy client that is included with Configuration Manager.

-**Requirements and limitations**
+**Requirements and limitations:**

--   The mobile device client requires 0.78 MB or storage space to install the client.
-Logging on the mobile device can require up to 256 KB of additional storage space.
+-   The mobile device client requires 0.78 MB of storage space to install the client.
+A mobile device can require up to 256 KB of additional storage space to sign in.

 -   Features for these mobile devices vary by platform and client type.
-For information about which management functions Configuration Manager supports for mobile device legacy client, see [Choose a device management solution for System Center Configuration Manager](/sccm/core/plan-design/choose-a-device-management-solution).
+For information about the kind of management functions that Configuration Manager supports for a mobile device legacy client, see [Choose a device management solution for System Center Configuration Manager](/sccm/core/plan-design/choose-a-device-management-solution).

 **Supported operating systems:**